-The School of Audiology offers an innovative and accelerated three-year professional curriculum leading to the doctor of audiology (AuD) degree.
+The School of Audiology offers an innovative and accelerated three-year professional block-model curriculum leading to the doctor of audiology (AuD) degree.
 As part of Pacific University's renowned College of Health Professions, the School of Audiology focuses on teaching and evidence-based clinical practice in an interprofessional and highly collegial health professions learning environment.
+The school has onsite simulation labs to prepare students with hands-on training starting in year one.
 The school also offers audiologic services in its on-campus Pacific EarClinic, enhancing the student experiences while also serving and supporting the community.
 The inaugural cohort of AuD students, the Class of 2015, matriculated with the Fall 2012 semester.

 Profession of Audiology